Adam Neumann, the disgraced eccentric WeWork founder who managed to raise $1 billion for his new project

 With just four credits left to graduate, Neumann decided to drop out of college and immerse himself in the business world (he would finish his bachelor’s degree in 2017).

-It was something I had been trying since I was a student, first with a folding heel shoe design that went unnoticed and then with a brand of baby clothes with built-in knee pads, Krawlers.
+It was something I’d been dealing with since I was a student, first with a folding heel shoe design that went unnoticed and then with a brand of baby clothes with built-in knee pads, Krawlers.

 This last idea led to Egg Baby, which established in 2006 and became his first successful company.